Skip to content

 This means that they are not commonly seen in this part of the world.

-The occurrence of hooded warblers in Western Europe is infrequent and unusual, making it a noteworthy event for birdwatchers and ornithologists.
+The occurrence of hooded warblers in Western Europe is infrequent and unusual, making it noteworthy for birdwatchers and ornithologists.
 Their distinctive feature is the hood-like black marking on the males’ heads, which gives them their name.

 KingdomAnimalia